whyhankee/dbwrkr/README.md

 * A handler is still required as there may still be events arriving.
 * Remove the unsubscribe line when all the remaining events are processed.

 ### subscriptions()

+Get a list of queues that are subscribed to the event.

 ```
 wrkr.subscriptions(eventName, (err, queues) => {